T of C

 Footnotes (Shorthand references are explained on a separate page)

 See also in Wikipedia, as well as the comments below.

 "孔子真影 True image of Confucius" (see also below)

-The illustrations here are "孔子真影 True image of Confucius" and an extract from "晝息鼓琴 Daytime leisure playing the qin" (full image shows 閩子 Minzi and 曾子 Zengzi listening) from, 孔子聖蹟圖，河北美術出版社，1996.
+The particular illustration above is an extract from "晝息鼓琴 Daytime leisure playing the qin" The full image shows 閩子 Minzi and 曾子 Zengzi listening.

 Book of Songs: Confucius' 詩經 Shi Jing

 Also called Classic of Poetry or Book of Odes, it has 305 poems.
 The best known English translation is by Arthur Waley.
 There are qin settings for its lyrics in several handbooks.
 The poems mention the qin in 8 poems, usually together with se.
 These could be instrument types rather than specific instruments.

 Historical information on Confucius